-- a) 33 mm when pedestrian areas and the edge line of the road are more than four meters from the panel, or - b) 20 mm where the panel is within four meters of pedestrian areas and the edge line of the road.
+- a) 33 mm when pedestrian areas and the edge line of the road are more than four metres from the panel, or - b) 20 mm where the panel is within four metres of pedestrian areas and the edge line of the road.

-7.10.3.3 Bending stress
+7.11.3.3 Bending stress

-Toughened laminated safety glass panels and acrylic safety panels shall have a maximum bending stress of 30 MPa and 6 MPa respectively under serviceability wind.
+Toughened laminated safety glass panels and acrylic or polycarbonate safety panels shall have a maximum bending stress of 30 MPa and 6 MPa respectively under serviceability wind.

-This Specification applies only to flat panels supported on:
+- a) This Specification applies only to flat panels supported on:

-a) 4 sides, or
+- b) 4 sides, or

-- b) 3 sides and bent on the top side, or
+- c) 3 sides and bent on the top side, or

-- c) 3 sides and no bend on the top side, or
+- d) 3 sides and no bend on the top side, or

-- d) 2 sides, or
+- e) 2 sides, or

-- e) 2 sides and bent on both top and bottom side.
+- f) 2 sides and bent on both top and bottom side.